There’s nothing more English than a good old caravanning holiday.

 As such, David decides to stay inside New Englandshire for his vacation.
 He has heard about the village of Paidstone in Cornwalais and has decided to rent a caravan to visit.
 The weather is meant to be temperate down in the South, the women buxom and the Ale, exactly how he likes it, brown and warm.

 When David returns after his week away, his health has visibly improved.
 A fresh glow of pink lies within his pale, pure cheeks and a cheeky glint of pride hides in the corner of his left eye.
 Emboldened by the comfortable surroundings of Paidstone, and a few Ales, he propositioned a buxom New English maid and will marry in a fortnight.
-Upon his returned he is congratulated and is given a bar of CadKraft Chocolate by his fellow cuboids.
+Upon his return he is congratulated and is given a bar of CadKraft Chocolate by his fellow cuboids.
 Great things lie in wait for him.